Slouch hat: New Zealand

-The NZ version of the slouch hat is currently worn by the various corps and regiments of the New Zealand Army, known as the "Mounted Rifles Hat".
+The NZ version of the slouch hat currently worn by the various corps and regiments of the New Zealand Army is known as the "Mounted Rifles Hat".
 The puggaree is always khaki-green-khaki, the original Mounted Rifles puggaree, with only the badge denoting the wearer's Regimental affiliation.
-It was originally reintroduced for wear by Queen Alexandra's Mounted Rifles in the mid-1990s, but in 2000 its issue was broadened to all Corps for wear with working dress (influenced by such use by QAMR) as well as with service dress.
-As an alternative to the typical NZ army lemon squeezer, the NZ Mounted Rifles Hat is worn on all but the most important occasions, where the lemon squeezer takes precedence.
+Dating from the early 1900s, it was reintroduced for wear by Queen Alexandra's Mounted Rifles in the mid-1990s, but in 2000 its issue was broadened to all Corps for wear with working dress (influenced by such use by QAMR) as well as with service dress.
+As an alternative to the typical NZ army "lemon squeezer", the NZ Mounted Rifles Hat is worn on all but the most important occasions, where the lemon squeezer takes precedence.
 The slouch hat predates the introduction of the lemon squeezer hat (which did not appear until after the Boer War) and is worn brim down.
 Historic photographs indicate the brim to have been worn up in the Australian style on occasion.
 The term 'bush hat' is also associated with New Zealand culture such as the Bushman, Southern man and man alone stereotypes.

-The New Zealand Police Force wear a variant of the bush hat in navy blue, normally in rural areas.
+The New Zealand Police wear a variant of the bush hat in navy blue, normally in rural areas.
 Considered obsolete as main dress, it is now rarely worn instead of the standard peaked cap or recently (2021) introduced baseball cap.

 Canada

-Officers and men of the Royal Canadian Navy and Royal Canadian Air Force serving overseas were issued with white cotton duck hats during the Gulf War.
-Non-uniformed regiments also wore slouch hats during the Northwest Rebellion and slouch hats were common with Canadian mounted regiments in the 2nd Boer War.

-US military

-The slouch hat has been known in the US military at least since the American Civil War, being fairly common among officers.